okeshawarz/prospectus/keshawarz_prospectus_v2.md

 The implications of the use of this model will be explored in greater detail in the respective literature section in Essay 1, but this class of models have a few features that are here relevant for discussion.
-They exhibit typically CRS production functions for a composite consumption good as well as for housing, varying degress of competitiveness in production and housing (but almost never labor) markets, and the static solution is a spatial equilibrium in which consumer utility is mazimized such that no individual can be made better off by moving to a new location^[this result leads to much of the debate in the literature (e.g. @byrne) over whether gentrification is really welfare reducing].
+They exhibit typically CRS production functions for a composite consumption good as well as for housing, varying degrees of competitiveness in production and housing (but almost never labor) markets, and the static solution is a spatial equilibrium in which consumer utility is maximized such that no individual can be made better off by moving to a new location^[this result leads to much of the debate in the literature (e.g. @byrne) over whether gentrification is really welfare reducing].
 Space and land, in this view appear in a truncated form-- as *distance* and *transportation costs.*
 "Rents" in the Standard Model are the *economic* rents that occur from monopoly supply of a particular commodity, whereas what we may call "house-rents" simply reflect local supply and demand for housing services.